Ahmad11-12git/Coding-for-practice/README.md

 # Coding-for-practice
-This is my first git reposetry
+This is my first git repository
+Auther by Ahmad